-While the scarab represented the rising sun and the renewal of life after death, most Egyptians wore their scarab amulets to bring good luck and ward off evil spirits.
-Scarab amulets were also exchanged as gifts in ancient times - one in the Met reads, "May Ra grant you a happy new year.”
+While the scarab hieroglyph represents ideas of existence, manifestation, and growth, most Egyptians wore their scarab amulets to bring good luck and ward off evil spirits.
+Scarab amulets were commissioned to commemorate royal weddings and births, to honor family members, and were exchanged as gifts in ancient times—one in the Met reads, "May Ra grant you a happy new year.”

 Later, as Egyptian culture came to permeate the Roman Empire, Roman legionnaires wore rings set with scarabs, believing they would grant courage and strength.